 Graduate students must satisfy the GWAR before they will be advanced to candidacy.
 (Advancement to candidacy requires satisfying the GWAR and satisfactorily completing six or more semester units in residence while earning a 3.0 GPA or greater.)
 Graduate students must also visit their graduate faculty advisors in their first semester to determine if additional departmental or program writing requirements apply to their advancement to candidacy.

 Students can register for the WPE at Testing, Evaluation & Assessment, BH-216 (562-985-4007) or online at www.csulb.edu/testing.
 Students must pay a fee each time they take the test to cover the costs of test administration and scoring.
 Testing, Evaluation & Assessment offers three-hour workshops one to two weeks prior to each WPE date.
 Information about these workshops, the WPE workbook, and related services is available at BH-216 or at www.csulb.edu/testing.

 If graduate students neglect to attempt the WPE in their first semester of residency, CSULB will place a hold on their privilege to register for classes.
 Students must register for and take the WPE to release these registration holds.

-Students with compelling reasons can request deferrals at Testing, Evaluation & Assessment.
+Students with compelling reasons can request deferrals at Testing, Evaluation & Assessment, BH-216.
 In certain circumstances, students, with help from their faculty or staff advisors, may submit an appeal or contract to release a registration hold temporarily.

-If students fail to comply with requirements to enroll in a GWAR course or to meet with an advisor, CSULB will place a hold on their privilege to register for classes.
+If students fail to comply with requirements to enroll in a GWAR course, CSULB will place a hold on their privilege to register for classes.
 Students must meet with a GWAR advisor to release these registration holds.